 After several months reviewing their working practices and making some changes, the SDM and FSK senior managers felt they needed some external support if they were to move things on more quickly.

-In October 2016, UNICEF UK invited tenders to design and deliver a development programme to equip the two teams to work in partnership with their internal clients.
+UNICEF UK invited tenders to design and deliver a development programme to equip the two teams to work in partnership with their internal clients.
 The programme aims were:

 After a successful proposal and pitch, =mc consultants explored with senior managers from both teams to understand in more depth what exactly they were looking for.
 And from that we devloped three distinct phases: